tkhamez/neucore/doc/Plugins.md

 The {name} part can be anything and is passed to the method that implements the request.
 This method will also get information about the logged-in user.

-All plugins have access to a couple object from Neucore, e.g. to parse YAML files or make ESI requests with tokens from any character that is available on Neucore.
+All plugins have access to a couple object from Neucore, e.g. to parse YAML files, get various data like group members or make ESI requests with tokens from any character that is available on Neucore.

 **General plugins**